 Director Representing Science

 The Director Representing Science is a full Board member who acts as a liaison between the Scientific Affairs Committee (SAC) and the Board.
-In addition, they may be asked to serve as co-Chair of SAC.
-To read about the responsibilities of being a co-Chair on SAC, see here.

 The Director Representing Science participates in all Board meetings (at a minimum, two in person which includes the board meetings at the annual convention and three virtual), providing input on key decisions, and contributing expertise or guidance on matters relevant to the organization’s mission and objectives.
 The Director Representing Science identifies as a scientist, should have a keen interest on matters relevant to psychological science, and represents the views of the scientific community (and specifically, those of SAC) during Board meetings.